 Then you have the issues of accent where words sound very similar, such as:

-Many words sound the same when broken down into phonemes, and even more when there are different accents involved.
+Many words sound the same when broken down into phonemes, even more, when there are different accents involved.
 There are 42 recognized accents in the USA alone, with even more in places like the UK.
 That fact can lead to many issues within the speech to text software and make it sometimes unreadable after completion.

 LVCSR or Large Vocabulary Conversational Speech Recognition is a newer technology that matches whole words instead of the phonemes.
-It requires a vast database in comparison to the phonetic alternative, and it is slower to process the data.
+It requires a vast database compared to the phonetic alternative, and it is slower to process the data.
 However, it is more accurate.
 The primary consideration with LVCSR is that it needs to have hundreds of thousands of matches for words instead of sounds.